 Because the taxes on the supplemental and regular wages are treated separately, withhold taxes on the employee’s regular wages like you normally would.

 Let’s say you give an employee a bonus of $700.
 You would withhold $154 for federal income tax using the flat supplemental tax rate of 22% ($700 X 0.22 = $154).

 The process of combining wages for tax withholding varies depending on whether you paid an employee their regular and supplemental wages concurrently or separately.

 You will not use the supplemental tax rate if using this method.

 If you pay an employee their regular and supplemental wages together, tax withholding is a bit easier.

-Simply add the wages together and withhold taxes on it.
-Find the employee’s tax bracket using the income tax withholding tables in Publication 15, the employee’s number of personal allowances, how much they are paid, their filing status, and the pay frequency.
+Simply add the wages together and withhold taxes on them.
+Find the employee’s tax bracket using the income tax withholding tables in Publication 15, the employee’s Form W-4 information, how much they are paid, their filing status, and the pay frequency.

 If you pay an employee their supplemental wages separately from their regular wages, you will need to go a step further.

 After adding together their regular and supplemental wages and finding the tax liability on the combined amount, you must subtract the tax liability for just the regular wages.
 You are then left with the amount of the supplemental tax.